Courseiva

 • D.Use geolocation routing to route users to the primary Region and rely on ALB health checks to shift requests between Regions.

-Why B: Option B is correct because Route 53 failover routing policy is specifically designed to automatically route traffic away from an unhealthy resource to a healthy one.
+Why B: Route 53 failover routing policy is specifically designed to automatically route traffic away from an unhealthy resource to a healthy one.
 By creating two alias records (one PRIMARY with an associated health check for the primary ALB, and one SECONDARY for the secondary ALB), Route 53 will automatically fail over to the secondary record when the primary health check fails.
 This directly meets the requirement for automatic failover based on health status, unlike latency-based routing which only optimizes for response time.

 This SAA-C03 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SAA-C03 exam.